 Written notification of the information above can be provided by delivering it directly to the parents, leaving it at their usual or last known home address, or posting it to that address.
 Notices can be given electronically if the parents have given written agreement for this kind of notice to be sent in this way.

-Written Notification (Additional Information) - as appropriate sending a duplicate copy by an alternative method or confirming that the information has been received.
+Written Notification (Additional Information) - as appropriate

 The following additional information is also required as appropriate and for this additional information the guidance for delivery differs to the above.